5 Reasons to donate to ACGT on #GivingTuesday

 • Abecma (idecabtagene vicleucel)

-We believe these five approvals are just the beginning of cell and gene therapy changing the landscape of cancer treatment.
+We believe these approvals are just the beginning of cell and gene therapy changing the landscape of cancer treatment.
 Your donation is the way forward to test these therapies on other cancers.

-3. Our Scientific Advisory Council.
+3. ACGT’s Scientific Advisory Council.

 There are a lot of research initiatives investigating improvements in cancer treatment.
 How do we at Alliance for Cancer Gene Therapy know which projects deserve funding?